cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 By the way, feel free to [tell me about your own rules](https://twitter.com/bruncedric), I might add it to the list!

+___

-## Identification card
+## Ground rules

-### ☑ States the questions a model based on this metamodel will answer and to who
+### ☑ States the purpose and audience of the models

 A model is a representation of a system **for a given purpose**.
-Just like Object Oriented Programming never was about "structuring code so that it's close to the real world" a metamodel doesn't have to match the real world.
-It makes no sense if it isn't aimed at answering a specific set of questions.
+Just like Object Oriented Programming never was intended to help "structuring code so that it's close to the real world" a metamodel doesn't have to match the real world.
+On the other hand, a metamodel should answer a specific set of questions.

-As such a good first task is to start by stating those questions.
+Start by stating those questions.
 And for who.
 The "**who**" is using the model as this might have important implications regarding the naming of the concepts.
-My tool of chocie for this is to take a few minutes and write down a [Persona](https://en.wikipedia.org/wiki/Persona_(user_experience)) so that I can get back at it when I need to justify a given choice.
+My tool of chocie for defining the "who" is to take a few minutes and write down a [Persona](https://en.wikipedia.org/wiki/Persona_(user_experience)) so that I can get back at it when I need to justify a given choice.
+The persona description should document the user background, the vocabulary he is confortable with and the tools he is used too.

 Example: Models from this metamodel will enable *researcher in agriculture* to answer the questions: *how many resources (water, machines, humans) are needed for a given farm structure, in a given region, and for set of cultures (wheat, sorgho..).*